 The Hobbit: An Unexpected Journey Released on Blu-ray

-The Hobbit opened up to intense criticism upon its release in December.
-Some questioned the wisdom of extending a 300 page children’s book to beyond 2.5 hours.
+in December.
+Some questioned the wisdom of extending a 300 page children’s book

 While it was more than acceptable with the Lord of the Rings trilogy given the booming expanse covered in 3 books, it seemed foolish to extend 300 pages over so long a film reel.
 Others questioned the technical delivery of the film, specifically the 48 frames per second use.
 While one party claims that it added additional dimensions to realism, others complained of nausea and headaches.